 No work-related travel for meetings and events

-We have taken the decision to cancel our attendance at all physical events and meetings between now and 30 April, including the Europeana Presidency event that was due to take place in April in Zagreb, Croatia.
+We have taken the decision to cancel our attendance at all physical events and meetings between now and September, and will not travel by plane until the end of September, including the Europeana Presidency event that was due to take place in April in Zagreb, Croatia.
 To minimise disruption to our partners and to our workflow, where appropriate we will conduct meetings virtually and hope to reschedule other events at a later date.

 We’re investigating new approaches that are less dependent on all being together in a physical place.
 Some of the things that we like to do, such as running workshops that use whiteboards and post-its to creatively think through challenges, might be hard to do online.
 But we welcome the idea that other possibilities such as running webinars, developing explanation sessions and using video means we can still be creative and collaborative.
 Who knows, some of these may even create new ways of working together for the future?